Windsor Chair & Passport, ca. 1815

 IMAGE: 1 of 1

-APPRAISER: And, as you've said, the date is 1815.
-It's suffered a little bit of bloom and damage, a couple of holes here, but essentially it's a great historical item.
+APPRAISER: And signature.
+And, as you said, the date of 1815.
+It's suffered a little bit of bloom and damage, a couple of holes here, but essentially, it's a great historical item.

 GUEST: We think so.

 APPRAISER: Here you have the respect given to a man of color in the North in 1815.
 It's very early.
 And the other interesting thing is, we have crossover here.

 APPRAISER: And yes indeed, this is an absolutely genuine Massachusetts-made Windsor chair.

 GUEST: It is?
 Oh, my goodness.